yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 # Network Fundamentals

-This document covers the foundational network protocols that power the internet—and how they expose or protect your identity in automation scenarios.
+This document covers the foundational network protocols that power the internet and how they expose or protect your identity in automation scenarios.
 Understanding TCP, UDP, the OSI model, and WebRTC is **essential** before diving into proxy protocols.

 !!! info "Module Navigation"
     - **[← Network & Security Overview](./index.md)** - Module introduction and learning path